-In order to facilitate a smooth transition into the school, we may request additional information from parents, permission to contact previous schools and/or other professionals if and when relevant.
+In order to facilitate a smooth transition into the school, we may request additional information from parents, from previous schools and/or other professionals.
+A school change form is sent to the current school of all students who are transferring from Dutch education.